guptaharshnavin/Movielens_Recommendation_System/README.md

 5. **Timestamp** : This field stores the timestamp, for the time when the rating was given.
 It is a numeric value, which the stores the time in reference to *January 1,1970*.

 The **Movielens 10M Dataset** can be downloaded from https://grouplens.org/datasets/movielens/10m/.

+This repository consists of the following files :
+1. **Movielens_Capstone_Code.R** : R Code for the implementation of the recommendation system.
+2. **Movielens_Project_Report.pdf** : Report for the recommendation system in PDF format.
+3. **Movielens_Project_Report.rmd** : Report for the recommendation system in RMD format.